Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 Going forward, always log into your servers using this personal account, never the default Administrator account.

 ### Part 4: Create a Secondary Backup Administrator

+**This is your break-glass admin.** If your main account gets locked or broken, this one saves the day.
+It should work everywhere the primary does.
+We’ll test it right away so you know it works before you ever need it.

 1. On **srv1** in ADUC, create a new user in: **HQ\Users\IT\SysAdmins**
 1. Same steps as Part 3, but use the following values: